tprasadtp/ubuntu-post-install/docs/clioptions.md

 Configuration Options
 -------------------------------------------------
 [-C | --config-file]   Local yaml config file
-[-L | --lists]         Read Configuration from .list files
-                       in data folder.
 [-n | --name]          Name of the configuration file to use
                        as a query parameter when -R / --remote-yaml is used [-R | --remote-yaml]   Use config yaml hosted somewhere else